Azare77/HushHush/README.md

 ### Keep interests only

 1. Open the **Interests** tab
-2. Tap presets (Game, Programming, AI, فوتبال, …) or add a custom one
+2. Tap presets (Game, Programming, AI, …) or add a custom one
 3. Timeline focuses on those topics; everything else gets hushed

 ### Optional AI (not required)